Santo Tomas Project Overview

 Preliminary Economic Assessment (PEA)

-Following a 48,500 m (76 hole) diamond drill program, completed in Q1 2023, and a Mineral Resource Estimate (“MRE”) published in May 2023, in October 2023 Oroco released an updated Mineral Resource Estimate and a maiden Preliminary Economic Assessment (“PEA”) for Santo Tomás.
-The PEA results support a staged open pit mine and processing plant starting at 60,000 tonnes per day (“t/d”) in year 1 of production, expanding to 120,000 t/d in year 2 over a 20.1-year Life of Mine (“LOM”).
+In August 2024, Oroco announced a revised Preliminary Economic Assessment ("PEA") and updated Mineral Resource Estimate ("MRE") for the North Zone and South Zone of its Santo Tomas Porphyry Copper Project (“Santo Tomas” or the “Project”) in Sinaloa State, Mexico.
+This announcement builds on Oroco's April 2023 MRE and October 2023 maiden PEA.
+The updated PEA outlines a staged open pit operation starting at 60,000 tonnes per day ("t/d") in Year 1, year 8 over a 22.6-year Life of Mine (“LOM”).
 Production is preceded by two years of construction and pre-stripping.
-The PEA was prepared by Ausenco Engineering USA South Inc. (“Ausenco”).
-The updated MRE and geologic model were prepared by SRK Consulting (US), Inc. of Denver, Colorado and SRK Consulting (Canada), Vancouver, BC (“SRK”).
+The PEA has been prepared by Ausenco Engineering USA South Inc. (“Ausenco”).
+The updated MRE and geologic model were prepared by SRK Consulting (U.S.), Inc. of Denver, Colorado and SRK Consulting (Canada) Inc., Vancouver, BC (jointly “SRK”).
 SRK (Canada) was responsible for geotechnical modeling.
-The mine planning and mine costs components of the PEA were prepared by Mining Plus Canada Consulting Ltd. (“Mining Plus”).
+The mine planning and mine costs components of the PEA were prepared by SRK (U.S.).

-Highlights of the Santo Tomas PEA include:
+Highlights of the revised PEA include:

-Several further opportunities to improve the Project have been identified during the PEA Study.
+Several further opportunities to improve the Project have been identified during the revised PEA Study.
 These include but are not limited to:

 Subscribe for Updates